AJamesPhillips/DataCurator/README.md

 flexible and allow for a wider range of use cases.
 They're functionality will be removed in future versions.
 * Gantt chart like Microsoft project
-  * June 2025 - have removed the prioritisation component type, and the two views ("Priorities" (map) and "Priorities list") with commit a7f2d8b1.
+  * June 2025 - have removed the prioritisation component type, and the two views ("Priorities" (map) and "Priorities list") with commits a7f2d8b1 and 8b23d031.
 See [this video](https://www.youtube.com/watch?v=z2WZMatpVUs) for a description of these prioritisation features before they were removed.

 ### Data storage